-- denial by the regulatory agencies of permission to proceed with our planned clinical trials or any other clinical trials we may initiate, or placement of a clinical trial on hold; - delays in filing or receiving approvals of additional INDs that may be required; - negative results from our ongoing non-clinical trials or clinical trials; - challenges in identifying, recruiting, enrolling and retaining patients to participate in clinical trials; - timely and effectively contract with (under reasonable terms), manage and work with investigators, institutions, hospitals and the CROs involved in the clinical trial; - negotiate contracts and other related documents with clinical trial parties and institutional review boards, such as informed consents, CRO agreements and site agreements, which can be subject to extensive negotiations that could cause significant delays in the clinical trial process, with terms possibly varying significantly among different trial sites and CROs and possibly subjecting the Company to various risks; - inadequate quantity or quality of supplies of a product candidate or other materials necessary to conduct clinical trials, for example as a result of delays in defining and implementing the manufacturing process for materials used in pivotal trials or for the manufacture of larger quantities or other delays or issues arising in the manufacturing of sufficient supply of finished drug product; - difficulties obtaining institutional review board ("IRB") approval, and equivalent approval for sites outside the U.S., to conduct a clinical trial at a prospective site or sites; - ensure adherence to trial designs and protocols agreed upon and approved by regulatory authorities and applicable legal and regulatory guidelines; - delays or problems in analyzing data, or the need for additional analysis or data or the need to enroll additional patients; - the occurrence of serious adverse events or unexpected drug-related side effects experienced by patients in a clinical trial or unexpected results in ongoing non-clinical trials; - delays in validating endpoints utilized in a clinical trial; - our inability to have formal meetings with the regulatory agencies or to interact with them on a regular basis; - our inability to satisfy the requirements of the regulatory agencies to commence clinical trials, such as developing potency assays and lot release specifications that correlate with the activity or response of the product candidate or other CMC requirements; - the regulatory agencies disagreeing with our clinical trial design and our interpretation of data from clinical trials, or changing the requirements for approval even after the regulatory authority has reviewed and commented on the design for our clinical trials; - reports from non-clinical or clinical testing of competing therapies that raise safety or efficacy concerns; and - the recruitment and retention of employees, consultants or contractors with the required level of expertise.
+- denial by the regulatory agencies of permission to proceed with our planned clinical trials or any other clinical trials we may initiate, or placement of a clinical trial on hold; - delays in filing or receiving approvals of additional INDs that may be required; - negative and/or unanticipated results from our ongoing non-clinical trials or clinical trials; - challenges in identifying, recruiting, enrolling and retaining patients to participate in clinical trials; - challenges with subject compliance within clinical trials; - timely and effectively contract with (under reasonable terms), manage and work with investigators, institutions, hospitals and the CROs/vendors involved in the clinical trial; - negotiate contracts and other related documents with clinical trial parties and institutional review boards, such as informed consents, CRO agreements and site agreements, which can be subject to extensive negotiations that could cause significant delays in the clinical trial process, with terms possibly varying significantly among different trial sites and CROs and possibly subjecting the Company to various risks; - inadequate quantity or quality of supplies of a product candidate or other materials necessary to conduct clinical trials, for example as a result of delays in defining and implementing the manufacturing process for materials used in pivotal trials or for the manufacture of larger quantities or other delays or issues arising in the manufacturing of sufficient supply of finished drug product; - difficulties obtaining institutional review board ("IRB") approval, and equivalent (Ethics Committees or ECs) approval for sites outside the U.S., to conduct a clinical trial at a prospective site or sites; - ensure adherence to trial designs and protocols agreed upon and approved by regulatory authorities and applicable legal and regulatory guidelines; - delays or problems in analyzing data, or the need for additional analysis or data or the need to enroll additional patients; - the occurrence of serious adverse events or unexpected drug-related side effects experienced by patients in a clinical trial or unexpected results in ongoing non-clinical trials; - delays in validating endpoints utilized in a clinical trial;

+- delays in validating outcome assessments needed in a clinical trial; - our inability to have formal meetings with the regulatory agencies or to interact with them on a regular basis; - our inability to satisfy the requirements of the regulatory agencies to commence clinical trials, such as developing potency assays and lot release specifications that correlate with the activity or response of the product candidate or other CMC requirements; - the regulatory agencies disagreeing with our clinical trial design and our interpretation of data from clinical trials, or changing the requirements for approval even after the regulatory authority has reviewed and commented on the design for our clinical trials; - · reports from non-clinical or clinical testing of competing therapies that raise safety or efficacy concerns; and - the recruitment and retention of employees, consultants or contractors with the required level of expertise.

 In addition, the impact of COVID-19 has caused disruptions and may cause delays in some of our clinical trials.
-The recent responses to COVID-19 by healthcare providers and regulatory agencies could delay the commencement of clinical trials, site initiation, the completion of clinical trials, including the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
-In addition, the pandemic may impact patient ability and willingness to travel to clinical trial sites as a result of quarantines and other restrictions, which may negatively impact the execution of clinical trials.
+The recent responses to COVID-19 by healthcare providers and regulatory agencies could delay the commencement of clinical trials, site initiation, protocol compliance, the completion of clinical trials, including the completion of post-marketing requirements and commitments, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
+In addition, the pandemic may impact patient ability and willingness to travel to clinical trial sites as a result of fear, physician recommendation, quarantines and other restrictions, which may negatively impact the execution of clinical trials.